 You can get a ConnectCard at Port Authority’s Downtown Service, most Giant Eagle stores, and other select retailers.
 A ConnectCard can then be reloaded at ConnectCard machines in the T stations and select bus stops within the Port Authority’s service area.
 You can even use Port Authority’s new Online ConnectCard Management system and set up your account online.
 Click here to set up an account.

 TrueTime is Port Authority’s real-time information system.
 To learn more about how to use it, click here.

 The Port Authority’s website details any route changes they are making.
 Details about the changes, including maps and scheduling via Trip Planner, are available via their website.
 Learn more about the active detours currently in place.

 Free Fare T Zone

 Within Downtown Pittsburgh, Port Authority operates a free-fare T zone.
 The zone includes the following stations: First Avenue Station, Steel Plaza, Wood Street Station, and Gateway; North Side Station and Allegheny Station.

-Ten fixed route public transportation agencies serve riders in the 10-county Southwestern Pennsylvania Commission region.
-Service is provided by bus, light rail and incline, and most agencies provide commuter service into Downtown Pittsburgh.
-Click here for a regional map of transit agencies.
+Ten fixed-route public transportation agencies serve riders in the 10-county Southwestern Pennsylvania Commission region.
+Service is provided by bus, light rail, and incline, and most agencies provide commuter service into Downtown Pittsburgh.

 Many regional transit agencies service regional park-n-ride facilities where motorists park their vehicles or commuters can be dropped off to board public transit vehicles or meet their carpool or vanpool group to travel to their destinations.
 The CommuteInfo website has detailed information on each park-n-ride facility located in the region, including physical characteristics, the transit service offered at each facility, a map and directions to the facility.